readium/webpub-manifest/contexts/default/README.md

 ## Description

-A Web Publication Manifest may contain a description of the publication in plain text using the `description` element:
+A Web Publication Manifest <span class="rfc">may</span> contain a description of the publication in plain text using the `description` element:

 ```json
 "description": "The story of two gnomes, discussing the meaning of life in a